 \$11-200.1-2 Definitions.
-As used in this chapter:

-"Acceptance" means a formal determination that the document required to be filed pursuant to chapter 343, HRS, fulfills the definitions and requirements of an EIS, as prescribed by section 11-200.1-28.
+As used in this chapter: "Acceptance" means a formal determination that the document required to be filed pursuant to chapter 343, HRS, fulfills the requirements of an EIS, as prescribed by section 11-200.1-28.
 Acceptance does not mean that the action is environmentally sound or unsound, but only that the document complies with chapter 343, HRS, and this chapter.
-A determination of acceptance is required prior to implementing or approving the action.